jlapeyre/Symata.jl/README.md

 evaluation sequence modeled on Mathematica, although this by no means a fixed decision.

-I am making it available to get feedback on design decisions.
-The focus now is not on implementing specific mathematical computation, but rather on testing implmentations of core features.
-The most important of these features are pattern matching and the evaluation sequence.
+The focus now is not on implementing specific mathematical computation, but rather on testing implmentations of core features and subsystems.
+Some important features are pattern matching and the evaluation sequence and data structures that support it.

-The main features implemented so far are: canonical ordering of sums and products; pattern matching based on structure, "Head", and "pattern test".
-Controlling evaluation is not implemented uniformly.
-Some important items not yet implemented are: conditions on the entire pattern, matching of commutative and associative terms.
+You can load and test SJulia like this

 ```julia
 include("src/SJulia.jl")